Belgian Fitness Model Savannah Prez Flaunts Chiseled Abs In Tiny Shorts And Cut-Out Sports Bra

 The post showed the Belgian fitness model and trainer standing in front of a full-length mirror for a selfie.
 She stood with her legs shoulder-width apart, showcasing her signature quads.
 Prez was next to a window in a location she often uses for her selfies, as those who follow her will notice.
 In the geotag, she simply revealed she snapped the photo in Belgium, without specifying where.

 Prez rocked a pair of dark green shorts with a thick elastic waistband in light blue.
-The shorts sat just around her naval, hugging her chiseled midsection.
+The shorts sat just around her navel, hugging her chiseled midsection.
 The bottoms extended just past her groins, leaving her shapely legs fully on display.

 Prez teamed her bottoms with a neon pink sports bra with thick straps that went over her shoulders.
 The top featured a large cut out in the middle, teasing a bit of her cleavage.
 Prez didn’t say where her workout set was from.